An image of a red light therapy device for knee pain

 Other Red Light Therapy devices are engineered specifically for therapeutic purposes, such as muscle recovery, pain relief, wound healing, and even hair growth.
 These often combine Red and Near-Infrared Light to penetrate deeper into tissues, supporting cellular repair and reducing inflammation.

-However, the benefits of each Light Therapy device are limited to its intended application — skincare devices will not deliver pain relief, and therapeutic devices are not meant for cosmetic improvements.
+The benefits of each Light Therapy device are limited to its intended application.
+Skincare devices will not deliver pain relief, and therapeutic devices are not designed for cosmetic improvements.

 Red Light Therapy for Knee Pain: What Does the Research Say?

 Scientific research into Red Light Therapy for knee pain has grown in recent years, with several clinical studies exploring its potential benefits for pain relief, inflammation reduction, and muscle recovery.
-(It’s important to note that the positive effects reported in these studies are specific to devices designed for therapeutic use — not skincare devices like the ones you'll find throughout our site!)
+It is important to note that the positive effects reported in these studies are specific to devices designed for therapeutic use, not skincare devices.

 A 2023 systematic review published in Lasers in Medical Science (PMC11750081) analyzed multiple randomized controlled trials on Red Light Therapy for knee osteoarthritis.
 The review found that Red Light Therapy, when applied with appropriate therapeutic devices, led to significant reductions in pain and improvements in knee function compared to placebo treatments.
 The authors concluded that Red Light Therapy could serve as a supportive option alongside conventional therapies for knee osteoarthritis.